 - HSH staff will review the Provider Request Transfer Referral Form, Tenant Transfer Referral Form, and all supporting documentation related to the transfer referral.
 If provided documentation is incomplete or lacks sufficient information for HSH to make a determination, HSH will advise the Provider and Tenant of the missing information within five days.
 A Program Analyst may conduct additional inquiry with Provider (property management or supportive services staff) as part of the evaluation of the request, when necessary. - HSH will approve or deny the transfer request based on all available information and submit the decision on the Provider Request Transfer Referral Form to the Provider within ten working days of receiving the request, unless the request presents emergency circumstances that require a more immediate response.
-Responses from HSH staff will be provided on the Tenant Transfer Referral Form.
+Responses from HSH staff will be provided on the Tenant Transfer Referral Form. - Approved and denied transfer requests must be documented in HSH's ONE System.98 iii.
+Referral to Housing Process

-80 See the Transfer Request Recommended Documentation Table below for guidance regarding types of supporting documentation that will be accepted.
+97 See the Transfer Request Recommended Documentation Table below for guidance regarding types of supporting documentation that will be accepted.